olebole/irafdoc/doc/artdata.gallist.rst

   </p>
   <p>
   The artificial galaxies have one of two morphological types,
-  <tt>"ellipticals"</tt> with a de Vaucouleurs surface brightness law and
+  <span style="font-family: monospace;">"ellipticals"</span> with a de Vaucouleurs surface brightness law and
-  <tt>"spirals"</tt> with an exponential surface brightness law.
+  <span style="font-family: monospace;">"spirals"</span> with an exponential surface brightness law.
 The fraction
   of elliptical galaxies is set by the parameter <i>egalmix</i>.
 The position angles of the major axis are distributed uniformly between 0.0 and 360.0 degrees.
 The axial ratio (major to minor) of the elliptical